Moneyfarm Review UK – Features & Fees Revealed

-Moneyfarm is an online robo advisor investment platform and wealth manager service that was first launched in Italy in 2011.
+Moneyfarm is an online robo advisor investment platform and wealth management service that was first launched in Italy in 2011.
 The overarching concept is that you can invest in the financial markets without needing to do any of the legwork.
 This is because all investment decisions will be made by the underlying technology – otherwise referred to as a ‘robo advisor’.

 This means that you won’t be required to spend countless hours researching stocks, nor do you need to be kept abreast of key market developments.
 Instead, you simply need to meet a minimum investment threshold and allow the Moneyfarm robo advisor to do the rest.
 Once you are set with a Moneyfarm account, new investors will then be asked to complete a questionnaire.
 This will centre around your financial goals and ultimately – what kind of level of risk you feel comfortable taking.

 In total, there are 7 different portfolios that you might be assigned.
 At the lower end, low-risk portfolios will chase modest returns to minimize risk as best as possible.
 At the other end of the spectrum, higher risk appetite portfolios will prioritize investor returns, taking higher risks along the way to achieve this goal.